chameleon-system/chameleon-base/src/CoreBundle/Resources/doc/logging.rst

 Chameleon uses the standard logging of Symfony combined with Monolog: https://symfony.com/doc/current/logging.html

-All logging should thus be done with the PSR4 interface `LoggerInterface` with appropriate channels if needed.
+All logging should thus be done with the PSR-3 interface `Psr\\Log\\LoggerInterface`, using different channels where appropriate.

 Configuration